yy97831/Bayesian-linear-regression/README.md

 - Matplotlib
 - SciPy

-You can install these packages using pip:
+To install these packages, use pip:

 ```bash
 pip install numpy matplotlib scipy